 Reflections on Mary Wardell and Victorian philanthropy: Julie Anderson

 The Nursing Record,1897: Sandra Staffiero

 Reflection on 2020: Lucy Davies

-"Episode 2:The Despair of Miss Mary Wardell" is available to listen or download in the Podcast section of the Radio Brockley website:
+"Episode 2:The Despair of Miss Mary Wardell" is available to listen or download on the Radio Brockley website: